dkhalanskyjb/journal/JOURNAL.md

 I don't think we're up to fixing this at the moment.
-After all, nobody cares, and rewriting the whole JVM and JS implementations not to use the `ZonedDateTime`, in which the problem lies.
+After all, nobody cares, and rewriting the whole JVM and JS implementations not to use the `ZonedDateTime`, in which the problem lies, means a lot of effort for dubious gain, not to mention the bloating of the bytecode size on the JVM, a problem on Android.
+I think having an issue with doing arithmetic operations on one day in 2011 is a small price to pay.
 We could probably fix this on Native, but then there would be a discrepancy in behavior.
 So, I think, just let it be.